Kitware/CMake/Help/manual/cmake-file-api.7.rst

   This field was added in codemodel version 2.9.
 Abstract targets were not included in codemodel version 2.8 and earlier.

+``symbolic``
+  Optional member that is present with boolean value ``true`` if the target is :prop_tgt:`SYMBOLIC`.
+Symbolic targets are created by calls to :command:`add_library(INTERFACE SYMBOLIC) <add_library(INTERFACE-SYMBOLIC)>`, and are also abstract targets that are not part of the build system.

+  This field was added in codemodel version 2.9.
+Symbolic targets were not included in codemodel version 2.8 and earlier.

 ``backtrace``
   Optional member that is present when a CMake language backtrace to the command in the source code that created the target is available.